Dev-William-code/github-slideshow/_posts/0000-01-02-Dev-William-code.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide! or three"
 ---
 Your text
-Use the left arrow to go back! teste dos testes
+teste dos testes